African Economic Development I (MSc Research for International Development)

 This course will delivered alongside the parallel course African economies 1: Applied Microeconomic Analysis, worth 18 CATS credits.
 Students will have the opportunity to attend all lectures and tutorial, but the examinable component will be approximately 85% of the 18 CATS credits syllabus.
-The following topics will not be part of the examinable component of this course: Week 10: Education & Economic Development.
+The following topics will not be part of the examinable component of this course: Week 8: Education and Economic Development.

 Objectives and learning outcomes of the course

 On successful completion of this course, students will be able to:

 understand the major and minor strands in debates over African economic development.
 They will be able to apply their knowledge in constructing a critical analysis of the issues for a particular African country, and will be able to use economic data appropriately.

 Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial

 Assessment weighting: Exam 70% / coursework 30%.
 Resubmission of coursework regulations apply.

 1. Austin, Gareth (2008), 'Resources, techniques, and strategies south of the Sahara: revising the factor endowments perspective on African economic development, 1500–2000’.
 Economic History Review, Aug2008, Vol. 61 Issue 3, p587-624